MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EdgeSyncServiceConfig.md

 ```

 ### -LogLevel
-!!!
-Exchange Server 2010

-The LogLevel parameter specifies the logging level used.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The LogLevel parameter specifies the EdgeSync logging level.
 Valid values for this parameter are None, Low, Medium and High.
 The default value is None.

 ```yaml
 Type: None | Low | Medium | High